HoangNguyen55/A.I.D.A/docs/weekly_report.md

 ## Team report
   ### Goals from last week:
-  - Mikheil: I will be working on the client side, to send and receive requests and data using WebSockets.
-I will also add test cases for the admin page.

-  - Liam: Work on integrating WebSockets with Django using a guide from the WebSockets webpage.

-  - Hoang: Run AI on a school machine and provide it with input.

-  - Zach: Complete Clap framework integration this week, with plans to improve the href value scraper and enable recursive searching for more text on the best website.

-  - Xiang: Address the "generate new query" issue and fine-tune something.

-  ### Progress:
-  - Mikheil: Implemented Websockets successfully.

-  - Liam: Integrated Django with WebSockets, realizing it was better suited for the backend.
-Add migrations in CI/CD when code is merged (as an idea in the future).

-  - Hoang: Made the client and server into runnable Python modules, fixed up AI code, and confirmed it runs successfully.

-  - Zach: Found integrating Clap caused confusion and instead created a configuration for command line user input, though the logic is still in progress.

-  - Xiang: Worked with Nate to fix school PCs to run on the right GPU, which sped up code execution and output generation.

-  ### Plan for next week:
   - Mikheil: Make adjustments to pages.
 Also, seek out more tasks.

   - Liam: Work on the client by learning WebSockets and integrating asyncio.